Stop saying “Hi!” on Slack!

 So, next time you find yourself saying “Hi” in a Direct Message to someone on Slack, just hold back that impulse to hit Enter.
 Type a comma instead, and say what you want right away.
 Deal?

-If you agree with me (or not), do recommend and share this story, follow me for more of my ramblings (on productivity, Agile, product management, etc.), and/or reach me out on Twitter.
+If you agree with me (or not), do share this story, follow me for more of my ramblings (on productivity, Agile, product management, etc.), and/or reach me out on Twitter.
 And while you’re at it, watch the funny video linked in the cover image’s caption — oldie but goldie.

 This post represents my personal opinion on this subject, not that of any company I work at/for on this subject area.